-The following items are usually considered eligible expenses: travel and accommodation; and research expenses (these may include: photocopying; postage; telephone; facsimile; the purchase of tapes and disks, and the transcription of tapes.
-Funds are not generally available for the purchase of books, journal subscriptions, or the purchase of equipment).
+The following items are usually considered eligible expenses: travel and accommodation; and research expenses including: photocopying; postage; telephone; facsimile; the purchase of tapes and disks, and the transcription of tapes.
+Funds are not generally available for the purchase of books, journal subscriptions, or the purchase of equipment.

 The scheme is open to both academic and non-institutional researchers.

 - Applications must be submitted for internal review by 24 February 2017